-As a result of the forecasted improvement in the company's cash from operations, we expect that Bandeirante will increase its dividend pay-out ratio which will reduce the RCF to debt ratio to an average of 17.4% from 2014 through 2017.
+As a result of the forecasted decrease in the company's cash from operations, we expect that Bandeirante will reduce its dividend pay-out ratio, which will increase the RCF to debt ratio to 34.7% in 2015.
+However, from 2016 to 2018 we expect Bandeirante to resume its historical dividend pay-out ratio levels, with a strong decrease in RCF to debt ratio to an average of 8%.

-LOWER TARIFFS FROM THE TARIFF REVIEW IN OCTOBER 2012
+LOWER TARIFFS FROM THE TARIFF REVIEW IN OCTOBER 2015